Searching for the perfect office space can be difficult for any business, with many encountering avoidable mistakes.

 4. Forgetting to Plan for Future Expansion

-Not planning for future growth when searching for your new office can result in you outgrowing the space quicker than expected, leading to additional costs and disruptions.
+Not planning for potential growth when searching for your new office can result in you outgrowing the space quicker than expected, leading to additional costs and disruptions.

-When searching for a new workspace, you must consider the potential for growth and rent a space that can accommodate this.
+When searching for a new workspace, businesses should consider whether the space can accommodate future expansion.

-Flexible office space contracts often allow businesses to upsize within the same building, but we recommend planning to avoid the hassle.
+Flexible office space contracts often allow businesses to upsize within the same building; however, we recommend planning to avoid the hassle.

 5. Ignoring the Condition of the Space

-Serviced office providers maintain the building, ensuring that its facilities in excellent condition.
-However, it is still good practice to look for signs of wear and water damage in the building, or office.
+Serviced office providers maintain the building, ensuring that its facilities are in excellent condition.
+However, it is still good practice to look for signs of wear, water damage and potential risks to health and safety.

 6. Ignoring Infrastructure Needs